Road maintenance activities

 - street sweeping, filling in pot holes, grinding out roadway ruts, and mending larger patches of pavement after winter ends; and

 - yearly re-tracing of pavement markings (the yellow and white lines that direct traffic on the roadways).

 Over 2400 trees, either damaged in the ice storm or infested with Emerald Ash Borer, have been removed along Regional roads since 2014.
 Re-planting plans have been developed in consultation with our local municipal partners to ensure that appropriate tree species are selected for the replacements.
 Planting will commence this year and continue over the next three to four years until completed.

 Crack sealing is a preventative maintenance treatment applied to the road surface to address pavement distress that occurs as asphalt ages.
 Yearly crack sealing helps prevent water and debris from entering cracks and extends the life of the asphalt.
-For 2019, treatment is scheduled from May 28, 2019 to August 31, 2019 but dates may vary due to weather.
+For 2020, treatment is scheduled between May and August; dates may vary due to weather.

 2019 Street maintenance schedule